0xrodt/api-br-wordlist/README.md

 $ cat <your_wordlist.txt> <repo_wordlist.txt> | sort -u | tee new_wordlist.txt

-# just append new words, check if the word exists
+# just append new words, check if the word exists inside the dict before upload to this repo, please.

 ```